-The South Devon Railway (SDR) has a superbly well equipped engineering workshop.
+The South Devon Railway has a superbly well equipped engineering workshop.

 Our engineering staff are highly skilled and experienced in a range of services, from metal fabrication and presswork, through the manufacture of parts for GWR and other locomotives to the full restoration of locomotives and rolling stock for use on the South Devon Railway.

-The SDR undertakes outside work through its commercial engineering company, South Devon Railway Engineering (SDRE).
+The SDR also undertakes outside contract work through our commercial engineering subsidiary, South Devon Railway Engineering Ltd. (SDRE).
 We pride ourselves on the standard of our work and our ability to tackle most jobs, with emphasis on quality and maintaining authenticity.
 Our construction methods will wherever possible adhere to the original design and methods.
 Non railway work that involves press work can also be undertaken.

 Axle refurbishment or replacement can be undertaken for plain and cranked axles, where the cranks are built up by heat shrinking or pressing of parts together.
 An important part of the assembly of cranks is the alignment to the crank pins and our specialist equipment ensures that this work can be carried out with precision.
 The work can include the replacement of crank pins or the pins can be re-machined, refurbished or replaced depending on their condition and operating history.